jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

   margin-left: 0;
 }
 ```
+* The checkbox and session_remember_me specifications in the stylesheet will be used for logging in as a user or admin.
+Logging in will be covered later.
-* Go to the user sign up page.
+* In your browser, go to the user sign up page.
 The form looks better but still does not provide the desired functionality.

 ### User Registration Controller
 * Edit the file app/controllers/users/registrations_controller.rb and replace the content with the following: